OmniaCR/omnia-platform-overview/README.md

 ## Core Principle

-> OmniaCR supports clinical thinking — it does not replace it.
+> Omnia supports clinical thinking — it does not replace it.

 ---